Wednesday, February 12, 2014

 Even though, I do not write on medical topics now, this is an issue, I was involved for over 40 years but has not seen any improvement after the demise of late professor Senaka Bibile.

-It has got worse over the past 20 years and I never by Indian Drugs for my consumption.
+It has got worse over the past 20 years and I never buy Indian Drugs for my consumption.

-Even if the tender procedures look OK on paper by the time it is shipped from India over 40 to 50 are dud ones (counterfeiting is not the correct term) and that 50 good stuff is filtered and given to pharmacies in India in cut rate.
+Even if, the tender procedures look OK on paper by the time the drugs are shipped from India over 40 to 50 are dud ones (counterfeiting is not the correct term) so that, 50 of the good stuff is filtered and given to pharmacies in India at cut rate.

 This happen in Ceylon, too.

-Almost 50% from the SPC is filtered out and dud ones are introduced.
+Almost 50% from the SPC stuff is filtered out and dud ones are introduced.

-There is a Drug Mafia running parallel with illegal (heroin) and that is how almost 50% of the black currency is originated.
+There is a Drug Mafia running parallel with illegal (heroin) stuff and that is where almost 50% of the black currency is originated.

 That is how the democracy works here and in India and perpetrators (because they are in the majority anyway) are protected by politicians.

-Americans have woken up but it is too late for the poor patients.
+Americans have woken up but it is too late for the poor patients in Americas.

 How India's Drug Biz Can Compromise Your Pills